hpi-swa-teaching/Scamper/README.md

 or simply
 * Open Scamper via Apps.
 The default page will be shown.

-To visit a Website type a URL into the Searchbar.
-The Webpage will be downloaded and shown to you.
+To visit a website type a URL into the Searchbar.
+The webpage will be downloaded and shown to you.
-You can too search via google by typing your request into the Searchbar.
+By typing your request into the searchbar you can search via google too.

-Clicking on Links will lead you to the given Website.
+Clicking on hyperlinks will lead you to the given website.
-By typing into forms on Websites and pressing enter you can send these forms in Order to get a response.
+By typing into forms on websites and pressing enter you can send these forms in order to get a response.

-By clicking on the buttons you can go backwards, forwards, see your browser history, add and access bookmarks, reload the page, go to your personal homepage, stop the downloading process and see the HTML Source
+By clicking on the buttons you can go backward, forward, see your browser history, add and access bookmarks, reload the page, go to your personal homepage, stop the downloading process and see the HTML source.